-The album cover of We Insist! was an explicit reference to the Greensboro protests.
-We Insist! drew analogies between social and political freedom and the aesthetic freedom of its music.
+The cover of drummer Max Roach’s 1961 album We Insist! was an explicit reference to the Greensboro protests.
+We Insist! drew analogies between social and political freedom, and the aesthetic freedom of Roach’s music.

 The Max Roach Quintet performing “Driva Man,” one of the numbers on We Insist!, about the abuses of slavery.
 Note Abbey Lincoln’s Afrocentric dress and natural hair style, signs of resistance in the early 1960s.

 Before her collaboration with Max Roach, Lincoln had been a nightclub “girl singer” in New York and Hollywood, marketed as much for her looks as for her musicianship.

 (For more about changing black fashion and beauty standards in the 1960s, read the lovely photoessay “The Photos that Lifted Up the Black Is Beautiful Movement.”)

 Just two years earlier, in 1958, Roach had played on tenor saxophonist Sonny Rollins’s album Freedom Suite.
 The music on Freedom Suite does not explicitly reflect the struggle for civil rights; its “freedom” is total liberation from musical conventions of harmony, melody, and time.
 Nevertheless, as Rollins noted in the liner notes for the album: